OIRNOIR/WackyWebM/README.md

  * [NodeJS](https://nodejs.org/en/)
  * [FFmpeg](https://ffmpeg.org)

-1. Install [NodeJS](https://nodejs.org/en/) and download [FFmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) (ffmpeg-master-latest-win64-gpl-shared) If you dont have them both Already.
+1. Install [NodeJS](https://nodejs.org/en/) and download [FFmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) (FFmpeg-master-latest-win64-GPL-shared) If you don't have them both Already.
-2. Extract the folder thats inside to a location of your choice and rename it to `FFmpeg`.
+2. Extract the folder that's inside to a location of your choice and rename it to `FFmpeg`.
-    - Reccomend saving it directly to your C: drive.
+    - Recommend saving it directly to your C: drive.
     ![FFmpeg saved](https://raw.githubusercontent.com/MidnightAnnie/WebM-Maker-Thing-Idk/main/Instructions/Images/explorer_85T5BOyghh.png)
 3. Open CMD (Windows 11 CMD is Windows Terminal) and type/paste `setx /m PATH "C:\ffmpeg\bin;%PATH%` and hit Enter.
     - If you extracted FFmpeg to a different location make sure you change `C:\ffmpeg\bin` to the location you saved the folder.